JADE-V-V/JADE/.github/ISSUE_TEMPLATE/new_benchmark.md

 - [x] yes
 - [] no

-If no, please specificy who will be able to access the experimental data.
+If no, please specify who will be able to access the experimental data.